What should you do if your child is stuttering?

 How can you tell when your kid is stuttering?

-Around 18-24 months your little one might start showing signs of this speech problem.
-As you already can tell, with all the new vocabulary your kid is bursting with new words to say to you.
+At around the age of 18-24 months your little one might start showing signs of this speech problem.
+Your child is bursting with new words to say to you, as you can already tell from all the new words they have learned.
 Patience is key at this time in order to avoid making them more nervous and hesitant to speak.
 After a few weeks or months, the stutter normally goes away as your child gains more practice and confidence.
-Another sign that they might be struggling is when they start showing strained facial and body tension while stuttering.

 What is the cause of stuttering?